In this article:

 The Proxy Architecture (Zscaler & Netskope)

-Zscaler and Netskope operate primarily as a proxy overlay.
-In this model, the user’s device does not connect directly to the destination application.
-Instead, the connection is terminated at the vendor's cloud edge.
-The security cloud inspects the traffic, applies policy, and then establishes a separate connection to the destination.
+Zscaler and Netskope both use a proxy overlay for security inspection.
+In this model, the user's device does not connect directly to the destination application.
+The connection is terminated at the vendor's cloud edge.
+The security cloud inspects the traffic, applies policy, and establishes a separate connection to the destination.

-- Primary Benefit: This architecture offers superior security for web and SaaS traffic.
-Because the connection is terminated, threats cannot "pass through" the way they might with a packet-filtering firewall.
-It effectively masks the user’s IP address and prevents direct network access.
+• Primary Benefit: This architecture offers superior security for web and SaaS traffic.
+Because the connection is terminated, threats cannot pass through the way they might with a packet-filtering firewall.
+It masks the user's IP address and prevents direct network access.

 The Route-Based Architecture (Palo Alto & Cato Networks)